- Increased conversions on their website by 73%

 - Increase in social media traffic to their website by 123%

 Just as the shift towards digital has impacted marketing, it has had a profound impact on the retail industry.
-Brick and mortar stores are still critical, but with an industry-wide emphasis on eCommerce and the online shopping experience, brands are struggling to stand out in the crowd.
+Brick-and-mortar stores are still critical, but with an industry-wide emphasis on eCommerce and the online shopping experience, brands are struggling to stand out in the crowd.

 According to BigCommerce, 67% of Millennials and 56% of Gen Xers prefer to shop online.
 However, the most-cited reason for not shopping online is the lack of tactile connection to the product before purchase.
 Digital and in-person are both extremely important in the retail industry but maintaining consistent branding in both realms can prove challenging.

 For one of our retail clients, a national apparel company, the challenge lay chiefly in brand awareness.
-Because of the critical importance of good, consistent branding, this company struggled with a whole host of other issues related brand awareness, like low web traffic and ineffective marketing initiatives.
+Because of the critical importance of good, consistent branding, this company struggled with a whole host of other issues related to brand awareness, like low web traffic and ineffective marketing initiatives.

 Read on to see how we worked with this client to boost their brand recognition, initiate a robust content marketing strategy, and increase both their online and brick-and-mortar sales.

 A retail company relies on customer revenue to stay afloat, and this client was simply not reaching their sales goals.
 Contributing to this problem were issues in branding, strategy, and marketing initiatives.